The people who cannot look away

 The coordination hub: everything in one place

-Only 13% of respondents had ever used a dedicated animal welfare app.
-But 83% across both groups said they'd welcome one - and not just something simple.
+It seems that the most effective way to make helping simpler is to rely on modern technology.
+Our survey results suggest not only a clear openness to such solutions, but also outline the key expectations and baseline requirements people have for them.
+Only 13% of respondents had ever used any app related to animals.
+Yet 83% across both groups said they'd welcome one - and not just something simple.
 What people described sounds more like a coordination layer: animal maps, tracked donations, shelter info, rescue guides, verified contacts, multilingual support.

 The main concern isn't cost per se - it's whether the value would be there to justify it.
 A close second: privacy - "unjustified access to personal data, location and phone services."